icewolfz/jiMUD/docs/scripting.md

 ## User variables

-You can access them scripting using client.getVariable('NAME') and client.setVariable('NAME', value).
+You can access them scripting using client.getVariable('NAME', 'SUBKEY') and client.setVariable('NAME'', 'SUBKEY', value).
 Some variables may not be accessible to the parser: i and repeatnum are special variables and are used i loops and are not accessible in parse style, named arguments in parse style will be used instead of any user defined of the same name, **variables lost when client is closed**

 Example:
 ```javascript